-In the kind of work we do - supporting children in the some of the most vulnerable situations across the world - there are many benefits to being a small organisation.
-Here, we talk about five reasons why small is beautiful…
+In the kind of work we do - supporting children in the some of the toughest situations across the world - there are many benefits to being a small organisation.
+Here are five reasons why small is beautiful…

 1. We can work under the radar

 Being small has enabled us to access situations that larger organisations cannot, due to their size and the corresponding limitations and bureaucracy.
-For example, for the last five years we have been the only organisation providing education in safe spaces to Rohingya refugee children from Myanmar in the largest makeshift camp in Bangladesh and we attribute this in part, to our compact size.
+For example, from 2011, for six years we were the only organisation providing education in safe spaces to Rohingya refugee children from Myanmar in the largest makeshift camp in Bangladesh.
+We attribute this in part, to our compact size.
 Since the influx of Rohingya refugees after attacks escalated in August 2017, a huge number of larger organisations arrived to contribute help, and we have replicated our community based education model to meet gaps in provision of education.

 2. We’re agile

 Our size enables us to have the flexibility to meet needs in a targeted way, as they arise, quickly and in a relational manner.
 If our partners are faced with a crisis, like dropping temperatures, fires within crowded camps, the explosion in Beirut, sudden floods, increased air raids or arrests, then we can respond immediately, garnering support or adapting the programme accordingly to continue to meet the needs of the children we work with.

 3. We’re streamlined